oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Plain Text / HTML message
     * Sending Speech Transcription and Audio file link in an Email

-*Patient Admission Process after Breast Cancer Detection - Lab 23 to Lab 25*
+*Patient Admission Process after Breast Cancer Detection - Lab 22 to Lab 24*

 These labs walk you through the steps of creating Oracle Integration Cloud Integration Service and Process automation for the Patient Admission process.

-* Create Get Patient Details Integration - Oracle Integration Cloud - Lab 23
+* Create Get Patient Details Integration - Oracle Integration Cloud
     * Access Autonomous Database Instance and Download Wallet
     * Log in to Oracle Integration Cloud and Create an Oracle Autonomous Warehouse Database connection
     * Create First Integration to Get Patient Details